AbstractSDK/abstract/modules/contracts/apps/dca/README.md

 The DCA (Dollar Cost Averaging) app module is designed to give you an automated way to exchange an asset over time.
 By specifying a source asset and a target asset, you can configure the application to periodically convert a specified amount of the source asset into the target asset, effectively implementing a Dollar Cost Averaging strategy, sometimes also referred to as a "stream-swap".

+## Why use the DCA App?

 The advantage of this strategy is multifold.
 First, it allows you to move into an asset over time, allowing you to build a steady position without the short-term volatility.
 Secondly, big swaps can result in slippage, which can be avoided by splitting the swap into smaller chunks and executing them over time.

-## Why use the DCA App?

-TBD

 ## Features